xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 Starting immediately, give yourself space and time to live in the present.
 Instead of feeling troubled over the thought of happiness, take time to appreciate your present self in this very moment.
 Free yourself from the burden and focus on the present.

-Things are always changing in this world.
+Things are always changing.
 We can never predict how things will turn out or how circumstances may change that that would affect our journeys.

 We cannot control the future nor change the past.
-You only have control over things in the present, which is why you are always the best version of yourself in this very moment.
+We only have control over things in the present.

 Trust in the power of the present moment, as it provides you with the best resources.
 It is up to you to do what you want with it.
 Find comfort and believe that you are fine as you are right now.